 Deploying the Velostrata VMware vCenter Plugin

-Once the Velostrata Backend has successfully connected and registered with the Velostrata Manager on GCP, you need to register and deploy the Velostrata VMware vCenter Web Client Plugin.
+Once the Velostrata Backend has successfully connected and registered with the Velostrata Manager on Google Cloud, you need to register and deploy the Velostrata VMware vCenter Web Client Plugin.
 This enables Velostrata management operations and monitoring in the vCenter UI.

 - Make sure that a Velostrata vCenter Service Account (user) and Role have been created before proceeding.